 Introduction to the techniques, materials and principles of drawing.
 Designed primarily for potential art majors and others interested in studio art work, this course emphasizes the development of drawing skills and focuses on basic two-dimensional design problems.
-It may serve as a valuable humanities elective in Area C of the curriculum for a wide variety of majors because it provides opportunity for the development of valuable graphic skills and includes such humanistic opportunities as development of a keen eye to observe the shape of things, close examination of nature and an appreciation of distance, size and relationship among forms.

-Art 1011: Drawing II ARTS 1011
+Art 1011: Drawing II